Regularized Poisson NMF on a toy dataset

 W_est = estimator.W_

 Let us compute some metrics to evaluate the quality of the solution.
-We will use the metrics defined in the module espm.metrics
+We will use the metrics defined in the module espm.metrics.

-.
+We first compute the angles between the phases GW and the estimated phases GW_est.
+The angles are computed using the function compute_angles.
 This function also return the indices to match the estimations and the ground truths.
 Indeed, there is no reason for them to have the same order.

 [19]: